- Supply Chain Platform

-Omnichannel Retail ROI has been a highly elusive topic.
+Omnichannel Retail ROI has been a highly elusive topic, so what is ROI in retail?
 Sure omnichannel retail is critical to a retailer’s competitive edge.
 We have all espoused this enough to know that it must be true… right?
 It might be a competitive edge, but does it pay?
 It is important to your brand, and to cater to your customer’s desires and shopping needs.
 Dozens if not hundreds of articles espouse how omnichannel retail provides more revenue, increases foot traffic, and is important to every retailer’s bottom line.
 Although proof points on the omnichannel retail ROI are scarce, let us run through a journey.
 What follows is a back of the envelope business case analysis.

 Unified commerce is important to your brand.
 It is important to cater to your customer’s desires and shopping needs.
 No question about these points.
 Dozens if not hundreds of articles point out how omnichannel retail provides more revenue, increases foot traffic, and is important to every retailer’s bottom line.
 Strangely, despite these verbal affirmations, seeing a back of the envelope calculation, using some of the industry statistics, seems rare.
 That is exactly what we set out to do.
 Although proof points on the omnichannel retail ROI are scarce, let us run through a journey.
 What follows is a back of the envelope business case analysis.

 Consider this a journey.
-What this post does is to collect some of the industry stats, and start the discussion on what the omnichannel retail ROI looks like.
+What this post does is to collect some of the industry stats, and start the discussion of what is ROI in retail.
 Here is my ‘back of the envelope’ business case analysis.
 Where we will start is by JUST looking at the upside of buy online and pick up in-store (BOPIS).
 I will interchangeably call it Click and Collect.

 This is a journey because there are many simplifying assumptions to an exercise like this one.
 Yet, it is important enough, to start this conversation even with incomplete data.